open-sauced/maintainer-intro-course/issues-and-pull-requests.md

 Here are some examples of spam pull requests:

-- whitespace changes to README or other files
+- whitespace changes to README file or other files
 - random changes to files without an accompanying issue or explanation
 - numerous links to unrelated websites or promotes products/services
 - plagiarized content from other sources without permission or proper attribution